Caps and Gowns

 Are there restrictions on what can be brought to the field?

-We recommend that you leave personal items at home or at your accommodation.
-All bags and purses may be searched upon entering the stadium.
-Restrictions are as follows:
+It is recommended that you leave personal items at home or at your accommodation.
+All bags and purses may be searched upon entering the stadium, and restrictions are as follows:

 - Backpacks and luggage are not permitted.
 Please plan to have your large bags or luggage stored at your hotel/accommodation if you need to check out prior to the ceremony.
 Bags that do not meet the requirements will not be permitted into the stadium and bag check will not be provided.